subhamX/uniport/README.md

 ![](./docs/legos.PNG)

-> 🪐 Some core module functionalities, billing, integration to a scalable mail service, message queue, distributed storage, payments gateway, is still pending.
-We will deploy the project on AWS once they are complete.
+> 🪐 Some core modules are not yet integrated.
+We shall deploy the project once they are complete.